A Safer High Chair

 Ideation

-Rigid restraint attached to pivoting feeding tray
+Rigid restraint attached to pivoting tray

 Pivoting torso restraint whose motion is coupled to a pivoting tray

-Static torso restraint attached to in/out sliding tray
+Static torso restraint attached to sliding tray

 We purchased an affordable high chair and some flexible material to experiment with different restraint shapes.